 Having simple and reliable components makes it easy to maintain and service this system.
 I’ll talk about maintenance in a bit, but if you ever need to service or replace either the rubber shear spring or the shock absorber, it’s easy enough to do yourself or swing by MORryde for them to take care of it.

-So, one of the interesting things about MORryde’s IS system is that there is really only 2 places in the country to get it installed.
+So, one of the interesting things about MORryde’s IS system is that there are really only 2 places in the country to get it installed.
+So installation might require some travel.
 There’s MORryde’s factory in Elkhart, Indiana and there is another RV service center in Grant’s Pass Oregon that does installs.
-Thats it!
+That’s it!

 So that is a challenge, but also a benefit.
 A challenge because if you’re in the southwest and want this installed, you’ll have to head to either of those locations, which can be over a thousand miles just to have it installed.
 On the other hand, it is also a benefit because you know when you get the system installed, it is being done by someone who knows it inside and out and you’ll have the best install you possibly can have.